Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

-To predict whether or not the unseen component contains vulnerabilities, we first decompose it into sequences following a similar process as depicted in Figure \ref{fig:Training-process}.
-Then, we feed the resulting sequences into the machine translator, yielding as many output sequences.
-If one (or more) output sequences returned by the model is different from the original one, (\ie input sequences), we consider the component as likely to be vulnerable.
+To predict whether an unseen component, (\ie file) is potentially vulnerable, we decompose it into sequences following the process depicted in Figure \ref{fig:implementation}.
+Then, we feed the resulting sequences into the machine translator which produces output sequences.
+If one (or more) of the output sequences returned by the model is different from the original one, (\ie input sequences), we consider the component as likely to be vulnerable.
 Otherwise, we consider component as likely non-vulnerable, \ie in case of no change in any of the output sequences in comparison to the input sequences, the component is considered as likely non-vulnerable.